EtorixDev/timelength/README.md

   the config from being used in the middle of a segment, thus interrupting a value/scale pair.
     - The affected segment will become abandoned and added to the invalid list.
     - The terms may still be used at the beginning or end of a segment/sentence.
-    - If `False`, The terms will be ignored (within other limitations) and not effect parsing.
+    - If `False`, the terms will be ignored (within other limitations) and not affect parsing.
 - allow_duplicate_scales: `bool = True` — Allow scales to be parsed multiple times, stacking their values.
     - If `False`, the first scale will be used and subsequent duplicates will be added to the invalid list.
 - allow_thousands_extra_digits: `bool = False` — Allow thousands to be parsed with more than three digits following a thousand delimiter.